-Sweet tea, sun tea I love them both but I don’t make them.
+Sweet tea and sun tea I love them both but I don’t make them.
 I have to keep sweet tea as a buy-out only beverage otherwise I am sure I would go into some sort of diabetic shock.
-So because I don’t have any self-restraint I keep it out of the house.
-If you want to make it though you can follow the same recipe below but just add more sugar.
+Something you should know about me is that I don’t have any self-restraint.
+If you want to make it though you can follow the same recipe below but just add more sugar – to taste.

 To add sugar to any drink it’s best if you do it with a simple syrup to avoid the crunch.